 Once the Rumbler is complete Michael may return to this…

 To practice his increasing design skill Michael was prompted to draft a design for an UltraSmart CyberWatch.
 The trend of future wearable technology may become a new fashion for the future.
-Michael’s background in computing also prompted him to design a new style interface for such devices.
+Michael’s background in computing also prompted him to design a new style interface for such technology.

 Subaru WRX Style